pingcap/tidb/docs/design/2021-10-20-table-attributes.md

-# Proposal: Support Table and Partition Attributes
+# Proposal: Table Attributes

 - Author(s): [rleungx](https://github.com/rleungx)
 - Tracking Issue: https://github.com/tikv/pd/issues/3839

 ## Background

 Recently, we have encountered such a case that the scattered region of a table/partition is merged before inserting the data.
 We cannot prevent it from happening right now since we are not able to control the scheduling behavior at the table/partition level.
-However, it will sometimes lead to a serious hotspot problem.
+However, it will sometimes lead to a serious hot spot problem.
 Under this circumstance, we are going to support the attributes for the table/partition so that we can handle this case.
 And we have designed a new mapping mechanism to establish a relationship between tables/partitions and regions which allows the user to specify the attributes to instruct the scheduling of PD.
 To make use of this feature to manage the table/partition level scheduling easily, we plan to introduce a new syntax in SQL.

 ## Proposal